GlasMartin/Wazuh-SIEM/README.md

 # Wazuh SIEM Implementation & Testing

 A hands-on cybersecurity laboratory project focused on deploying, configuring, and testing a Wazuh SIEM environment using VirtualBox.
+Visualized PDF summary inlcuded in repository.

 ## Project Overview